stfc/PSycloneBench/benchmarks/nemo/nemolite2d/psykal/README.md

     > export F90=mpif90

-Note that the MPI compiler wrapper should call the same compiler family as the loaded by the compiler setup script, otherwise the build system compiler flags will be unrecognised.
+Note that the MPI compiler wrapper should call the same compiler family as that loaded by the compiler setup script, otherwise the build system compiler flags will be unrecognised.
 It is also advisable to perform a `make allclean` action when requesting a new `F90` compiler in order to compile all dependencies with